Supercaly/hexiwear-handwash/application/src/oled/README.md

 ## Fonts

-Fonts are stored in a .h/.c file using a custom format made by the HEXIWEAR team.
-To generate new fonts you can use their custom tool that can be found at [this link]().
+Fonts are stored in a `.h` and `.c` files using a custom format made by the HEXIWEAR team.
+To generate new fonts you can use their custom tool that can be found at [this link](https://github.com/MikroElektronika/HEXIWEAR/tree/master/SW/ResourceCollectionTool).

 ## Usage